BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Resistant to Magic, Terror, Woodland Creature.

-\*The Shipwright's Power — *In the years of old, Círdan was a formidable*
+\*The Shipwright's Power â€” *In the years of old, CÃ­rdan was a formidable*

 *force.
 Yet even though his physical power has waned, his mastery of magics has not.*

-Círdan may spend a single point of Will each turn without reducing his own store of Will.
+CÃ­rdan may spend a single point of Will each turn without reducing his own store of Will.

 **MAGICAL POWERS** Range Casting